hojula/GCxGC_alignment_and_compound_detection/README.md

 compounds_system1/2/3.yaml:
 * contains compounds and their expected position as well as small box where after shift the compound is being searched

+compounds_numbers.yaml:
+* contains compounds and their numbers in the outputted image

 avg_spectrum:
 * folder with spectrum saved in torch used for dot products